 Long Term Disability insurance pays monthly benefits to insured employees who become unable to perform the duties of their job for medical reasons.
 How you file a disability claim depends on the type of plan you have, as follows:

-- If you purchased an individual disability policy, you should contact your broker or insurance agent for an application.
+- If you purchased an individual disability insurance policy, you should contact your broker or insurance agent for an application.

 Under either scenario, you can always obtain the necessary paperwork directly from the insurance company.